promerma/zeoran/README.md

 ## Structure of generate.input
 The generate.input file needs to have a particular structure.
 Please, note that he number of parameters and their order cannot be changed.
-This strcture depends has a fixed part, and a part that depends on the algorithm we aim to use (chains/clusters/merw/random), since they require different parameters.
+This structure has a fixed part, and a part that depends on the algorithm we aim to use (chains/clusters/merw/random), since they require different parameters.
 Next, we specify the format of the input file in each case:

 #### chains: